-It should be noted that the official EU size class definition of SMEs differs from the US definition 46.
-In the US, SMEs include companies with up to 300 employees, while in the EU the cut-off is at 250 employees.
+It should be noted that the official EU size class definition of SMEs differs from the US definition 49.
+In the US, SMEs include companies with up to 500 employees or more in specific sectors, while in the EU the cut-off is at 250 employees.
 For the analysis, we will take the EU definition.
 By including a question about number of employees, we will be able to categorise the responding companies correctly.

-ECORYS 📥
+ECORYS 🌲